Folded optimal transport and its application to separable quantum optimal transport: Application to separable quantum optimal transport

-which are continuous and bounded real-valued functions over $\purest$.
+The $(f_n)$ are continuous and bounded real-valued functions over $\purest$ and $(g_{n,m})$ are continuous and bounded complex-valued functions over $\purest$.
 Note that the set $\Pc_{\rho}$ of representant measures of $\rho$ (see Definition~\ref{def:representants}) can be recast as

 We highlight that, due to the already existing constraint of $\mu$ summing to one and the fact that $(\psi_n)$ is an eigenbasis (so that the Parseval formula holds), it is enough to consider $\dim \hilbert - 1$ functions rather than $\dim \hilbert$.
-Then the proposition is a direct corollary of point $(iii)$ in Proposition~\ref{prop:linearProgramhatDp}. \end{proof} Second, we answer by the negative a question raised by the authors in the proof of~\cite[Corollary~13]{beatty2025order}, asking whether Hölder continuity of the $2$-norm with respect to $d$ is necessary for $D^{\text{B-F}}_p = \widehat{D}_p$ to separate points, with the following proposition (following from Proposition~\ref{prop:propertiesDp} in the general setting). \begin{proposition}[$\widehat{D}_p$ separates points] Consider the quantum Setting~\ref{quantumsetting}.
-Then $\widehat{D}_p \equiv D^{\emph{B-F}}_p$ separates points. \end{proposition} Lastly, we also recover the uniform continuity\footnote{Since $S^+_1$ is compact in the natural topology, continuity implies uniform continuity on $S^+_1$.} of $\widehat{D}_p$ shown in~\cite[Proposition~17]{beatty2025order}, but with different tools and a generalized proof which relies on the sole fact that the convex set $S^+_1$ has nonempty relative interior (see Definition~\ref{def:relativeinterior} and Proposition~\ref{prop:hatDpContinuousGeneral} in the general setting). \begin{proposition}[Continuity of $\widehat{D}_p$] Consider the quantum Setting~\ref{quantumsetting}.
+Then the proposition is a direct corollary of point $(iii)$ in Proposition~\ref{prop:linearProgramhatDp} (the $g_{n,m}$ are counted twice because they are complex-valued). \end{proof} Second, we answer by the negative a question raised by the authors in the proof of~\cite[Corollary~13]{beatty2025order}, asking whether Hölder continuity of the $2$-norm with respect to $d$ is necessary for $D^{\text{B-F}}_p = \widehat{D}_p$ to separate points, with the following proposition (following from Proposition~\ref{prop:propertiesDp} in the general setting). \begin{proposition}[$\widehat{D}_p$ separates points] Consider the quantum Setting~\ref{quantumsetting}.
+Then $\widehat{D}_p \equiv D^{\emph{B-F}}_p$ separates points. \end{proposition} Lastly, we also recover the uniform continuity\footnote{Since $S^+_1$ is compact in the natural topology, continuity implies uniform continuity on $S^+_1$.} of $\widehat{D}_p$ shown in~\cite[Proposition~17]{beatty2025order}, but with different tools and a generalized proof which relies on the sole fact that the convex set $S^+_1$ is stable. \begin{proposition}[Continuity of $\widehat{D}_p$] Consider the quantum Setting~\ref{quantumsetting}.
 Then $\widehat{D}_p \equiv D^{\emph{B-F}}_p$ is continuous with respect to the natural topology. \end{proposition}